Archery at the 1904 Summer Olympics – Women's double National round

 The women's double National round event was part of the archery programme at the 1904 Summer Olympics.
 The competition was held on Tuesday, 20 September 1904.
-Six archers, all from the host United States, competed.
+Six archers competed.
 The event was won by Matilda Howell, the second of her three gold medals in the 1904 archery competitions.
 Emma Cooke and Jessie Pollock earned silver and bronze, respectively.
 The three women had finished in the same positions a day earlier in the double Columbia round event.

 Background

 This was the first appearance of the event; it would be held only once more, in 1908.
-The 1904 Olympic archery events were part of the 26th Grand Annual Target Meeting of the National Archery Association, with competition open to international competitors though none actually competed.
-It was thus largely an American national championship, though the International Olympic Committee recognizes the winners as Olympic medalists.
-Medals were also given out for the best score at each range, though these medals are not recognized as Olympic.
+The 1904 Olympic archery events were part of the 26th Grand Annual Target Meeting of the National Archery Association, with competition open to international competitors, although none entered this event.
+Medals were also given out for the best score at each range, but these medals are not recognized as Olympic.

 Howell was a strong favorite.
 She won 17 national championships in 20 appearances from 1883 to 1907.

 Competition format

 A National round consisted of 24 arrows at 60 yards and 12 arrows at 50 yards.
 The total number of arrows for the double round was 72.
 The result was based on points.
-A total of 8 points were available.
+A total of eight points were available.
 One point was awarded to the archer scoring the highest score at each distance as well as one point for the most hit on target at each distance.
 Two points were awarded to the archer scoring the highest total score as well as two points for the most total targets hit.
 Ties were broken on total score, and then on total targets hit.